arftonlum/Startup/notes.md

 I am gonna do some HTML stuff later.

 1/29/24
 ~/goes back to the master directory I think.
-So my reference was ~/keys/production key
+So my reference was ~/keys/production key' 1/31/24